 Visiting Beppu in Oita Prefecture is a highlight of any trip to Kyushu.
-It is the hot spring capital of Japan, famous for the steam rising from vents all across the city.
-The main attraction here is undoubtedly the “Jigoku Meguri,” or the Hells Tour—a collection of seven spectacular hot springs for viewing rather than bathing.
+It is the hot spring capital of Japan, famous for the steam rising from vents across the city.

-However, for parents traveling with energetic toddlers or navigating with a stroller, the name “Hell” might sound a bit intimidating!
+But for parents traveling with energetic toddlers or pushing a stroller, the name “Hell” can sound a little intimidating.
 Are these sites safe for little wanderers?
-Is the ground too uneven for a buggy?
-Can you actually enjoy the experience without constantly worrying about your child getting too close to boiling water?

 What is the Beppu Hells Tour (Jigoku Meguri)?